The Role that Gender Plays in Pain Perception, Treatment, and AddictionPremiere Date: Friday, March 1, 2019

 Supported by an educational grant from Johnson & Johnson.

 Physicians, physician assistants, nurse practitioners, nurses, and pharmacists.

 CME Outfitters, LLC, is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-USF Health designates this enduring activity for a maximum of 0.25 AMA PRA Category 1 Credit(s)TM.
+USF Health designates this enduring material for a maximum of 0.25 AMA PRA Category 1 Credit(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 AAFP Credit (Family Physicians):